ksalzke/custom-complete-omnifocus-plugin/README.md

 # Installation & Set-Up

-**Important note: for this plug-in bundle to work correctly, my [Function Library for OmniFocus](https://github.com/ksalzke/function-library-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**

 1. Download the [latest release](https://github.com/ksalzke/move-to-action-group-omnifocus-plugin/releases/latest).
 2. Unzip the downloaded file.
 3. Open the configuration file located at `Resources/customCompleteConfig.js` (you can navigate to this by right clicking on the .omnifocusjs file and selecting 'Show Package Contents' and make any changes needed to reflect your OmniFocus set-up.
 Further explanations of the options are included within that file as comments.